Golden eagle and sea eagle photography in wintry Norwegian mountain environment

 Clothing

 In the hide we can usually maintain 5-10 degrees with a heater (if it's minus 5-10 outside).
 Toilet is available in the hide.
-At sea it is cold not least due to the wind.
-We get to borrow a warm and relatively windproof suit but underneath you need a couple of sweaters and long underwear in addition to regular pants.
+At sea it is cold not least because of the wind.
+We get to borrow a warm and relatively wind-protective suit but underneath you need a couple of sweaters and underwear in addition to regular pants.
 Scarf or neck warmer, wool terry socks, roomy mittens with separate finger gloves under these mittens.
-We must have movable fingers to operate the camera equipment during the actual photography.
+We must have mobile fingers to handle the camera equipment during the actual photography.
 Hat.

-When we move on land and go to the hides warm outer clothing is needed.
+When we move on land and walk to the hides, warm outer clothing is needed.

 Accessibility

 The boat as well as the hide have limitations regarding accessibility for mobility impairments.
-But much can be solved.
+But a lot can be solved.
 Contact us well in advance and ask.

 Visa/Passport